-The routing number of your financial institution is nine digits and begins with 01 through 12 or 21 through 32.
-The account number can be up to 17 characters (both numbers and letters).
-Omit hyphens, spaces and special symbols.
-Enter the number from left to right and leave any unused requirement is reduced to 66.67% for individuals who receive two-thirds of their income from fishing or farming.
-If you failed to meet these requirements, you must complete and enclose Massachusetts Form M-2210 to calculate the amount you must add to line 54.
+Addition for underpayment of estimated tax.
+You will generally be subject to this addition to tax if you did not have withholding and/or estimated payments equal to 80% of the total tax liability required to be paid and your 2025 tax due after credits and withholding is greater than \$400.
+The 80% requirement is reduced to 66.67% for individuals who receive two-thirds of their income from fishing or farming.
+If you failed to meet these requirements, you must complete and enclose Massachusetts Form M-2210 to calculate the amount you must add to line 55.
 You do not have to complete Form M-2210 if the balance due with your return is \$400 or less.